Home > Accident Types> Personal Injury Information > Personal Injury Claims

 The court is also able to extend the basic three-year limitation period at their discretion under section 33 of the Limitation Act.
 They only do so very rarely after examining a case and taking all the circumstances into account.

-Our news and success stories sections have details of successful compensation claims made by our lawyers on behalf of injured clients and information on matters relating to personal injury.
+our personal injury news and success stories sections have details of successful compensation claims made by our lawyers on behalf of injured clients and information on matters relating to personal injury.

 You can also follow these links to articles about just some of the many personal injury cases that our specialist lawyers have pursued: